-Reaching close to 1 million unique visitors each month, the Offbeat Empire is supported through mix of display advertising, affiliate programs, sponsored posts, paid memberships, and business listings.
+Reaching 1.5 million unique visitors each month as of January 2014, the Offbeat Empire is supported through mix of display advertising, affiliate programs, sponsored posts, paid memberships, and business listings.
 We aim to be transparent about how we do business, and sponsored and affiliate posts always feature a disclaimer at the top of the post.
 We see ourselves as part web publishers, part public relations firm — and we love that it's our business to introduce our hundreds of thousands of readers to awesome little-known indie businesses doing amazing things.

 The Offbeat Empire started with Offbeat Bride: Creative Alternatives for Independent Brides (Seal Press), author Ariel Meadow Stallings' book about nontraditional weddings.
 The book came out in late 2006, and in January of 2007, Ariel launched offbeatbride.com as a way to promote the book.

 A self-funded book tour of barely-attended events and lackluster book sales made it clear to Ariel that not many people really cared about her book… while the immediate and slightly insane popularity of offbeatbride.com made it clear that readers LOVED the website.
 At that point, the focus of the site shifted from promoting the book to developing the website as a free-standing digital publication.